NFL Rumors: Jets Should Stick With Sam Darnold As Starting Quarterback In 2021, Mel Kiper Jr. Suggests

 “So, no, I would not take Justin Fields at two if I’m the Jets,” Kiper told Greenberg.
 “I would either trade down or take the offensive tackle and move forward — like I said, Greeny — with Sam Darnold.”

 As shown on his Pro Football Reference player page, Darnold struggled in 12 starts this season, following a 2019 campaign where he made some noticeable improvements on the field and on the stat sheet.
-The 23-year-old threw only nine touchdowns and got intercepted 11 times, accumulating just 2,208 passing yards and finishing the year with a QB rating of 72.7.
+The 23-year-old threw only nine touchdowns and w intercepted 11 times, accumulating just 2,208 passing yards and finishing the year with a QB rating of 72.7.
 This marked a significant decline from his QB rating of 84.3 in 2019.

 As for Fields, the Ohio State junior is currently enjoying a productive season for the Buckeyes, having completed 141 of his 192 passes for a 73.4 percent completion rate and 1,906 yards.
 So far, he has tallied 21 passing touchdowns and six interceptions, with five rushing touchdowns on the ground.